The role of a PRRC under the MDR

 Can a company have more than one PRRC?

 Companies are not limited to one PRRC and the responsibilities can be allocated to several people, as long as the requirements concerning qualification are met and the distribution of the respective areas of responsibility are documented in writing (Article 15[4]).
-If the responsibilities are divided among more than one person, ensure that all responsibilities are covered.
+If the responsibilities are divided among more than one person, the company shall ensure that all responsibilities are covered.

 (a) the conformity of the devices is appropriately checked, in accordance with the quality management system under which the devices are manufactured, before a device is released;